Skip to main content

 Problem

-Health care professionals lacked the training needed to talk to adolescents about substance use.
+Health care professionals need to learn the skills to talk to adolescents about substance use and mental health.

 Solution